Nevin1901/erlog/README.md

-## erlog
+## Erlog

-erlog is a simple lightweight logging platform. you can log events from your code, and then they will show up in the backend
+Erlog is a simple lightweight logging platform.
+Erlog lets you add logging to your code without worrying about a whole other product.

-## running
+## Running

 `go run -tags json1 main.go`

+## Rationale

+logging sucks.
+It's expensive, most open source options are not easily self hostable, and for small projects, there's no easy way to implement logs into your applications wihtout using a third party option or self hosting your own logging server.

+## Things that can change

+Erlog currently uses sqlite with flags and tweaks which make it really fast.
+The problem is sqlite can't scale.
+I'm debating using clickhouse, but at the added complexity of having docker images, and a higher startup cost (4gb ram + dual core if you want to get the most of clickouse)

+Also debating using sqlite fts5 tables instead of normal tables for full text search, but I'm not sure that would play nicely with gorm

-### looking for people to help build the commercial version
+### Looking for people to help build the commercial version

-will be hosted by us and will be easier for the customer. dm Nevin#7114 on discord if you want to be a part of it.
+Will be hosted by us and will be easier for the customer.
+Dm Nevin#7114 on discord if you want to be a part of it.

-doesn't matter what you do so long as you're dedicated to building the worlds next logging software
+Doesn't matter what you do so long as you're dedicated to building the worlds next logging software

-## rationale

-if we want fts, sqlite is really fast https://supabase.com/blog/postgres-full-text-search-vs-the-rest. we can then split up the data into 500 chunks to save into the db. no case of failure if the logging server goes down.

-sqlite can also use json. we can look through and see if there is a key

-scaling -> clickhouse maybe? only I'm not using a docker image

-docker images are an excuse to throw whatever and hope it works. erlog should be able to run fast and simple without having 8gb of ram and 2 cores.

-If you just want to run this on your vps then you should be able to do that without pulling 10,000 depdenencies

-## todo
+## Todo

-set WAL, set pragma syncrhonous=NORMAL or off, batch inserts, use custom ORM

 - benchmark sqlite with gorm and also with sqlite3 go, compilation options

-- maybe try to set db.Set("gorm:table_options", "mystring").Migrator().CreateTable(&User{}) to append for creating table